 Our text is The Liberated Haggadah: A Passover Celebration for Cultural, Secular, and Humanistic Jews, written by Rabbi Peter Schweitzer.
 Historically accurate, it celebrates our forebears, ancient and modern, who made the trip to freedom.
-Music will be led by members Jennifer and David Klein.
+Music will be led by Rebecca Schwartz.

 Click HERE for Haroset recipes from around the world.

 The City Congregation is a volunteer led organization, much of our programming relies directly on our members.

 To donate and help support us financially, click here.